AUMI: Adaptive Use Musical Instrument

 To quickly move a number of sounds from active use, select their names and touch the "Down Arrow".
 Similarly, if you want to use instruments from the middle of the list, select them and touch the "Up Arrow".
 Now you can easily re-order them!

-Pressing the Sound Order button shows you an interactive list of all the sounds available for that instrument.
-The ones currently playing are in black, and the ones that are currently not playing are shown grayed out.
-You control the number of sounds that are playing with the slider at the top of the screen.
+Pressing the Sound Order button shows you an interactive list of all the sounds available for the current instrument.
+The ones currently available to play are in black, and the ones that are not are shown grayed out.
+You control the number of sounds that are can be played with the slider at the top of the screen.

 This alternative order of sounds is saved with the instrument if you use the "Save Setup" button on the Setup screen.